Midland County Court Records

 How to Access Family Court Records

 Family court case records are maintained by the District Clerk.
-You can search them through the District Clerk’s online portal or visit the office at 500 N. Loraine St., Suite 300.
+Search them through the District Clerk's online portal or visit the office at 500 N. Loraine St., Suite 300.
 Adoption records and certain juvenile files are sealed under the Texas Family Code and are not available to the general public.

 Marriage Licenses and Divorce Records